 But, this was too good to be true –

 After coming back to the room from my first day of travel, I realised the room had an awful smell coming from the shaft.
-I switched on the exhaust fan, the smell reduced but still I could feel it’s presence.
+I switched on the exhaust fan, and the smell reduced but still, I could feel its presence.
 Later, I realised, the bed wasn’t even a proper bed, but rather a metal bed which moved at every movement of mine.
-I composed myself that it’s only for another day and I am on my way back to Vienna.
+I composed myself that it was only for another day and I am on my way back to Vienna.

 The Verdict –

 It wasn’t a total disaster but an experience in itself.
 The narrow lane had a cafe downstairs and a Swarovski souvenir shop at the corner.
 Plus I got to walk to the Astronomical clock the next morning in my PJs, which was an advantage in itself 😉

 Love hostels?
 Check out these amazing hostels of Europe for your next trip!

 From my experiences, you might have noticed that not every Airbnb is the same.
 That is all travelling is about, right?
 See how Lauren from “The Traveller’s Guide” had an amazing experience with Airbnb in Iceland –